google/zetasql/docs/query-syntax.md

 ##### Examples of disallowed recursive CTEs

-The following recursive CTE is disallowed because the self-reference does not include a set operator, base term, and recursive term.
+The following recursive CTE is disallowed because the self-reference doesn't include a set operator, base term, and recursive term.

 ```sql {.bad}